 "Make your adventure dreams to reality of a lifetime"

-Upon arrival in Lhasa, you will be greeted by a representative who will transfer you to your hotel.
+Upon arrival in Lhasa, you will be greeted by a representative from Lhasso Adventure, who will transfer you to your hotel.
 As Lhasa is situated at a high altitude, it’s recommended to take it easy and rest for the remainder of the day to help acclimatize to the altitude.
 This rest period will help minimize any symptoms of altitude sickness.
 You can spend the evening relaxing and preparing for the exciting exploration of Lhasa in the coming days.

 After breakfast, we begin our exploration of Lhasa, starting with a visit to the stunning Potala Palace, also known as the Winter Palace.
 Built in the 17th century, this iconic structure offers incredible views of the city and houses the private quarters of the Dalai Lama.
 Next, we head to Norbulingka Palace, the Summer Palace, famous for its expansive gardens, which are considered the largest man-made gardens in Tibet.